 To begin setting up our WordPress environment with Bedrock and DDEV, we need to start by creating a project directory and a DDEV configuration file within it.
 This configuration file, named .ddev/config.yaml, tells DDEV how to set up the development environment.

-First thing is having a project directory.
-This directory will serve as the root for all our project files and configurations.
+The project directory will serve as the root for all our project files and configurations.
 There are several ways you can create this directory, depending on your preferred tools.

 If you are comfortable using a command line interface, you can quickly create a project directory by following these steps: